 Indeed, this firm's history traces its roots to banking.
 It has also been active in growing through acquistions of other major fund competitors such as the former AIM Investments (1997) and one of the largest players in exchange-traded funds, PowerShares (2006).
 In May of 2019, it completed the acquisition of OppenheimerFunds, which added $224.4 billion in assets under management.

-With nearly $1.6 trillion in assets under management1 and 8,000-plus employees in 25 countries, Morningstar ranks Invesco as the seventh-largest U.S. retail asset manager.
-The independent funds research firm estimates that Invesco is the 13th biggest global asset manager.
+With nearly $1.85 trillion in assets under management1 and 8,400 employees in 120 countries, Morningstar ranks Invesco as the seventh-largest U.S. retail asset manager.
 The company's stock trades on the New York Stock Exchange (TICKER: IVZ).

 Still, in a consolidating asset-management industry, active competitors — including hedge funds and private equity managers — have reportedly been circling.
 A much publicized story in recent years involved Nelson Peltz's Trian Partners taking a 9.9% stake in the company in 2020.
 At the same time, Trian Partners bought a similar-sized chunk of Janus Henderson Group, an Invesco rival.